MiemieMethod/bedrock-docs/docs/refs/protocols/types/packetheader.md

 //// define
 Packet ID：<!-- md:samp unsigned varint -->

-- 基本类型。The first 10 value bits are the packet 'id', the next 2 value bits are the Sender SubClientID, and the next 2 value bits are the Target SubClientID
+- 基本类型。protocol.type.packet_header.packet_id.descriptionThe first 10 value bits are the packet 'id', the next 2 value bits are the Sender SubClientID, and the next 2 value bits are the Target SubClientID

 ////